 How to Start a Fraternity or Sorority

-A group of students who wish to inquire about the possibility for forming a new fraternity or sorority at Lycoming College must register their intention with the Director of Student Programs and Leadership Development as soon as the group is formed.
+A group of students who wish to inquire about the possibility for forming a new fraternity or sorority at Lycoming College must register their intention with the Director of Student Involvement as soon as the group is formed.
 This group is called a fraternity or sorority interest group.
 The Director will outline the formal policy for the Formation of Fraternal Organizations with members of the interest group.

 Before any action will be taken on fraternity/sorority expansion requests, the interest group will submit to the Director a detailed statement indicating: